UM/UIM Demand Letter - Maryland

 B. Arbitration Demand (If Applicable)

-If [CARRIER_SHORT_NAME] fails to accept this demand, consider this letter as notice of our intent to invoke arbitration under Maryland law.
+If [CARRIER_SHORT_NAME] fails to tender the policy limits by the response deadline below, consider this letter formal notice of our intent to invoke arbitration and to demand appointment of arbitrators under the policy terms.

 Consequences of Non-Response